apiaddicts/apigen/MIGRATION_GUIDE.md

 ## From [0.0.3] to [unreleased]

 In this version Apigen has been updated to be autoconfigured when imported as dependency rather than be the parent of the generated project.
+New dependencies has been added to increase the correct sync between the code and the openapi spec.

 - Modify the parent of you project to be the official Spring Boot parent
 - Add the following properties in the `pom.xml`